An International Comparative Analysis

 Chapter 1: Innovation Policies in a Globalised World

-This book is about the role of government with respect to promoting innovation in a number of developed and developing countries.
+1. Innovation policies in a globalised world This book is about the role of government with respect to promoting innovation in a number of developed and developing countries.
 While the term ‘innovation’ in the context of developed countries is very often equated with the output of formal research and development (R&D), it is not the case with developing countries.
 Innovation or ‘incremental innovation’ in the context of developing countries results not only from R&D activities but also from a host of other technology activities such as purchase of new vintages of capital goods, non-routine engineering and so on.
 However, in the present book I shall equate innovation with the result of formal R&D activities.
 There are three reasons why such a ‘formal’ view of innovation is adopted.
 First, the study is restricted to those developing countries which have the potential to create new technologies on their own and this potential incorporates formal R&D capability.
 Second, informal innovative activities, while important, are very diﬃcult to quantify in precise empirical terms.
 In fact most countries do not have consistent and good-quality data on any aspect of innovative activity other than formal R&D activities and patents.
 Third, the basic concern of the book is to analyse the role of governments with respect to promoting innovations at the enterprise level.
-Hence the public policy impact of formal R&D is much more than on informal innovation activities (such as changing the plant layout), most of which are ﬁrm speciﬁc and consequently less likely to...
+Hence the public policy impact of formal R&D is much more than on informal innovation activities (such as changing the plant layout), most of which are ﬁrm...

 You are not authenticated to view the full text of this chapter or article.